mccarthycormac/critical-curious/_posts/2016-09-29-spaceX-Mars.md

       share: true
       related: true

-## SpaceX have just accounced plans for thier transportaion to Mars
+# SpaceX have just accounced plans for thier transportaion to Mars

-Why?
+##Why?

-Becuase Elon Musk belives humans need to becoem
+Becuase Elon Musk belives humans need to become a mutli planetry speciies as over a long period of time just staying on Earth is a risk.

+##How?

+Within the last year SpaceX has reached an amazing milestone in succcessfully devloping reuseable spacecraft.
+Taking this forward they have designed a spacecraft capable of taknig humans and cargo to Mars to establish a colony.

 Here is a great write up about it on the wonderful Wait But Why - http://waitbutwhy.com/2016/09/spacexs-big-fking-rocket-the-full-story.html